DonghaoWu/MERN-Doc-V1/README.md

 # MERN-Template-Documentation-Guide

-## This is a documentation to know how to create the MERN stack.
+## This is a documentation about creating the MERN stack.

 ## Quick final view(deployed):